 Again, location is key, and radio spots can run from $500 to $5,000 dollars.
 Much of the breakdown of costs is divided into how popular the station you choose is, how long the spot will run, what time of day it runs, and whether you produce it yourself or have the station produce it for you.
 Fiverr.com is a great all-around website for finding people to do radio voice-overs, dubbing, and editing, in many languages, and for as little as five dollars.

 Billboards are typically out of range for many beginning businesses at $1000-$15,000, but not always depending on the size you choose, the type of fabric or vinyl it’s printed on, and the area.
 Generally, the larger the population of the city you’re targeting, the more expensive it is.
 Billboards typically run for 4 weeks, and you should keep in mind the cost to design the content.

 4. Vehicle Wraps

 Vehicle wraps can be incredible marketing tools.
 Talk with your auto insurance carrier beforehand to make sure there are no issues with advertising your business on your personal vehicle.

-You now have 27 actionable methods that will get your leads flowing in, and the best part is you can start today.
+You now have 29 actionable methods that will get your leads for off-market properties flowing in, and the best part is you can start today.
 Whether you choose to get on the phone, knock on a door, or stuff mailings, you can add value to your business without ever getting online.

 Next check out the 55 Resources for Finding Real Estate Deals Online ->